Heating Assistance/Home Energy Assistance Program (HEAP)

 |Household Size||1 Month Household Income||Annual Household Income|

-In most cases, applications are taken from September through May each year.
+HEAP applications are currently being accepted.
 The Rhode Island Department of Human Services administers the program, and applications are accepted through local Community Action Program (CAP) agencies.
-New, first-time applicants should apply in person at their local CAP agency, where experts will walk you through the application process.
+Experts will walk you through the application process.

-Applicants who received Heating Assistance benefits the prior year will be mailed the application renewal forms by the CAP agency.
+Applicants who received Heating Assistance/HEAP benefits the prior year will be mailed the application renewal forms by the CAP agency.